waldvoid/microscope-cell-image-processing/README.md

 # Microscope Cell Image Processing

-This project utilizes a series of image processing and machine learning techniques to process and analyze cell images.
+This project utilizes a series of image processing techniques to process and analyze microscopic cell images.

 ## Overview
 In this project, a cell image is taken and subjected to a series of operations: